-- a. affirms the original determination
+- a.
+Affirms the original determination.

-- b. varies the original determination, or
+- b.
+Or varies the original determination.

-- c. sets the original determination aside and substitutes a new determination.
+- c.
+Or sets the original determination aside and substitutes a new determination.

 Reviews are discussed in more detail at Chapter 5.

 The department supports IDMs with detailed procedural advice, policy guidance and training to assist them in their deliberations, including: